 Medication is an option to reduce FM pain.
 Your doctor may recommend over-the-counter (OTC) pain relievers such as aspirin, ibuprofen, and naproxen sodium.
 These medications can help:

 - minimize muscular aches

-Anticonvulsants, or seizure medications, may also help reduce pain.
-The Food and Drug Administration approved pregabalin (Lyrica), the first anti-seizure drug for FM treatment.
+These seizure medications may also help reduce pain.
+The U.S. Food and Drug Administration approved pregabalin (Lyrica), the first anti-seizure drug for FM treatment.
 Gabapentin, which reduces nerve pain, may be suggested.
 But these medications come with possible side effects including: